Musa Cerantonio: Conversion to Islam

 In 2002, during the month of Ramadan and at age 17, Cerantonio converted to Islam.
 It came after two years of reading about Islam.
 After converting to Islam, Cerantonio joined Tablighi Jamaat.
 In 2005, he visited Medina in Saudi Arabia.

 Cerantonio later enrolled at Victoria University, Australia where he studied communications and history.
 While at the university he was President of the Islamic Society.

 Islamic activism

 Early activity

 He engaged in activism and preaching.
 In 2006, Cerantonio performed his first Hajj.
 As a convert to Islam he lectured at conferences in Australia, Italy, Germany, the Netherlands, India, Kuwait, Qatar, the UAE and the Philippines.
 He has authored dozens of articles on Islam.

-In 2010, Cerantonio traveled to the Middle East to raise funds for a Melbourne community centre to be run by the Islamic Information and Services Network of Australasia (IISNA).
-He had previously attended IISNA camps.
-After the trip, Cerantonio began receiving regular visits by ASIO (Australian Security Intelligence Organisation).

 In 2011, Cerantonio was invited to Cairo Egypt to become a televangelist by the Saudi-backed Iqraa satellite network.
 He presented the shows "Ask the Sheikh" and "Our Legacy".
 His TV presentations became "increasingly political" as he gravitated toward advocating "the establishment of a caliphate controlled by a single absolute leader and run strictly according to Sharia.
 He was fired from Iqraa for refusal to abandon preaching for the revival of the caliphate, beaten by Iqraa station staff, and left Egypt in 2012.